Vucub-Came Macula

-Vucub-Came is one of the "Brass Knuckles", a series of equatorial dark regions on Pluto.
+Vucub-Came Macula is one of the "Brass Knuckles", a series of equatorial dark regions on Pluto.
 It is named after Wuquub' Kameh [ʋuˈqʰuːɓ̥ kʰəˈmeh] "Seven Death", one of the Quiché death gods in the Popol Vuh.

 Vucub-Came Macula is the fourth-largest dark spot on Pluto.
 Its surface is covered with tholins which give Vucub-Came its brown color.
 The dark spot is surrounded with tall uplands.
 Extensive fault systems in this area have formed deep canyons running roughly north–south.